Frequently Asked Questions:

 A) Prices do vary quite a bit depending primarily on the following factors: 1) number of and specific musicians involved; 2) number of hours required; 3) distance traveled; 4) whether you require special arrangements of music that’s not currently in the repertoire of the ensemble; 5) whether you require additional equipment – such as sound system or keyboard; and 6) the type of event and specific requirements.

-For the moment, here’s an overview of a few options for wedding music (scroll down for other types of events) – this is NOT a firm quote and is subject to change (I am currently – spring of 2016 – re-evaluating based on insurance costs and other factors), but will give you a ballpark idea – these quotes are intended for weddings, and include consultation regarding repertoire (other event pricing may vary):
+For the moment, here’s an overview of a few options for wedding music (scroll down for other types of events) – this is NOT a firm quote and is subject to change, but will give you a ballpark idea – these quotes are intended for weddings, and include consultation regarding repertoire (other event pricing may vary):

 - Solo Flute in the towns of Burlington, Stowe, Waitsfield, Randolph, Morrisville, or within that circle (see map below), for up to one hour (including prelude as guests are arriving: $300 (additional $70 per hour for cocktail hour/reception; add 50 cents/mile for additional distance; locations right in Montpelier are discounted to $250)